 Consideration should also be given to the availability to plaintiffs of private enforcement in respect of alleged cartel activity.
-Subsection 36(1) of the Act provides for a civil remedy to ‘any person who has suffered loss or damages’ as a result of a breach of certain enumerated sections of the Act, including section 45, set out above.
+Subsection 36(1) of the Act provides for a civil remedy to ‘any person who has suffered loss or damages’ as a result of a breach of certain enumerated sections of the Act, including sections 45, 46 and 47, referenced above.
 If liability is proven, an amount equal to the loss suffered is payable together with an amount in respect of costs of investigation.
 Notably, the Act only provides for single damages, rather than the treble damages available in the US.12 It is common practice for cases brought pursuant to subsection 36(1) to also include claims for common law damages based on civil conspiracy, restitutionary relief and punitive damages.

 Sections 45 and 36(1) have been relied on in numerous class actions that seek recovery for alleged cartel activity.
 In many instances such proceedings are commenced after convictions or similar class actions in the US.
 To date, there has not been a trial in Canada in respect of a cartel class action.
 However, there have been numerous settlements, often entered into following a settlement in similar class action proceedings in the US.

 Private proceedings must be brought within two years of either the day on which the conduct was engaged in or the day on which any criminal proceedings are ‘finally disposed of’, whichever is later.13Given that it is often not known if or when criminal proceedings will be commenced, this provision can arguably provide for an expansive limitation period.
 For example, if a criminal proceeding were commenced more than two years after a day conduct was engaged in, the civil limitation period could arguably be ‘refreshed’.

 The current Canadian landscape

 Key issues in Canadian class actions involving cartel allegations have included: